 After running this Quick Answer test, the Results tab shows participants providing open-ended qualitative feedback describing their most recent experience on a particular task or activity you ask them to complete.
 Participants summarize their experience so you can quickly review their feedback before diving deeper into the results.

-After all participants finish, a summary appears in the Results column.
+After all the participants finish, a summary appears in the Results column.

 From here, you can share the results, create a similar test, or move the test to a different location.
 From the dashboard, click on a test title to be taken to the Results page